Classification rule

 Given a population whose members each belong to one of a number of different sets or classes, a classification rule or classifier is a procedure by which the elements of the population set are each predicted to belong to one of the classes.
 A perfect classification is one for which every element in the population is assigned to the class it really belongs to.
-An imperfect classification is one in which some errors appear, and then statistical analysis must be applied to analyse the classification.
+The bayes classifier is the classifier which assigns classes optimally based on the known attributes (i.e. features or regressors) of the elements to be classified.

 A special kind of classification rule is binary classification, for problems in which there are only two classes.

 Testing classification rules

 Given a data set consisting of pairs x and y, where x denotes an element of the population and y the class it belongs to, a classification rule h(x) is a function that assigns each element x to a predicted class $\hat{y}=h(x).$ A binary classification is such that the label y can take only one of two values.

 The true labels yi can be known but will not necessarily match their approximations $\hat{y_i}=h(x_i)$.
 In a binary classification, the elements that are not correctly classified are named false positives and false negatives.

 Some classification rules are static functions.
 Others can be computer programs.
 A computer classifier can be able to learn or can implement static classification rules.
 For a training data-set, the true labels yj are unknown, but it is a prime target for the classification procedure that the approximation $\hat{y_j}=h(x_j) \approx y_j$ as well as possible, where the quality of this approximation needs to be judged on the basis of the statistical or probabilistic properties of the overall population from which future observations will be drawn.

 Given a classification rule, a classification test is the result of applying the rule to a finite sample of the initial data set.